 - providing input to the EU in connection with the development of policy and legislation in areas that are important for Norway

-- coordinating our positions on, and responses to, foreign and security policy issues with the EU and EU member states, where our interests overlap
+- coordinating our positions on, and responses to, foreign and security policy issues with the EU and EU member states, where our interests coincide

-- ensuring that new common rules for the European Economic Area (EEA) and the Schengen Area become applicable in Norway as soon as possible after they are introduced in the EU
+- ensuring that new common rules for the EEA and the Schengen Area become applicable in Norway as soon as possible after they are introduced in the EU

 - further developing bilateral cooperation with other European countries